torognes/vsearch/man/commands/fragments/option_relabel_md5.md

 `--relabel_md5`
-: Relabel sequences using the MD5 message digest algorithm applied to each sequence.
-Former sequence headers are discarded.
-The sequence is converted to upper case and each 'U' is replaced by a 'T' before computation of the digest.
+: Replace each sequence header with the MD5 digest derived from the sequence itself.
+The sequence is converted to upper case, and each 'U' is replaced with a 'T' before computation of the digest.
+The MD5 digest is a 128-bit value, represented by a string of 32 ascii characters.
+Each pair of characters encodes an hexadecimal value, ranging from x00 to xff.
+See `md5(3)` for more details on MD5, and `--relabel_sha1` for an alternative algorithm.
+Former headers are discarded.
+Annotations can be conserved with the corresponding options (`--lengthout`, `--eeout`, and `--sizeout`).

-: The MD5 digest is a cryptographic hash function designed to minimize the probability that two different inputs give the same output, even for very similar, but non-identical inputs.
-Still, there is a very small, but non-zero, probability that two different inputs give the same digest (i.e. a collision).
-MD5 generates a 128-bit (16-byte) digest that is represented by 16 hexadecimal numbers (using 32 symbols among 0123456789abcdef).
-Use `--sizeout` to conserve the abundance annotations.